department-of-veterans-affairs/va_common/README.md

     //= require va_common_main

-Your primary view should look something like this:
+Your primary layout (likely application.html.erb) should have a block that looks something like this:

     <%= render 'va_common/main' %>

-You may also either `va_common/header` and `va_common/footer` separately.
+You may also include `va_common/header` and `va_common/footer` separately.

 IMPORTANT: Rails must be restarted after installing this gem to ensure the search paths for partials are found.